AdobeDocs/journey-optimizer.en/help/using/content-management/multilingual-automated.md

 ## Create language settings {#language-settings}

+>[!CONTEXTUALHELP]
+>id="ajo_multi_custom_conditional"
+>title="Custom conditional settings"
+>abstract="Custom conditional settings are rule sets that determine which locale your content will be displayed in, based on specific criteria.
+These settings give you control over content display based on factors sych as user location, language preferences, or other contextual elements."

+>[!CONTEXTUALHELP]
+>id="ajo_multi_fallback"
+>title="Fallback preferences"
+>abstract="Choosing a fallback preference is crucial for improving user experience.
+If no fallback is selected and a profile fails to meet the necessary requirements, content will not be delivered.
+By selecting an appropriate fallback, you ensure consistent content delivery, even when profiles do not match the initial criteria."

-In this section, you can set your primary language and its associated locales for managing your multilingual content.
+In this section, you can set your different locales for managing your multilingual content.
 You can also choose the attribute that you want to use to look up information related to profile language.

 1. From the **[!UICONTROL Administration]** menu, access **[!UICONTROL Channel]** > **[!UICONTROL General settings]**.